 Also communicate these plans to all stakeholders so everyone is on the same page at all times, and the organization is better prepared to respond quickly to a crisis.

-Manage and Secure Your Consumer Data with Automation and Reciprocity ROAR
+Manage and Secure Your Consumer Data with Automation and ZenGRC

 Data security automation platforms can help you overcome data protection challenges and boost data security across your organization.
-The ROAR platform from Reciprocity provides a single source of truth so you can see exactly where your data is at risk.
+The ZenGRC from Reciprocity provides a single source of truth so you can see exactly where your data is at risk.

 Then leverage its automated workflows, built-in content library, and expert-provided guidance to implement smart data security controls and protect consumer data.
-ROAR’s contextual insights and powerful features will also enable you to meet your compliance responsibilities and goals with ease.
-Get a free demo of ROAR today!
+ZenGRC’s contextual insights and powerful features will also enable you to meet your compliance responsibilities and goals with ease.
+Get a free demo of ZenGRC today!